 In the mid-1990s Gavin Black made several recordings for the acclaimed Baroque music label PGM, founded by the late Gabe Wiener.
 Although these recordings have been out of print for some years, copies from remaining stock can be purchased at www.pgm.com/shop/.
 In 2007 Gavin and colleague George Hazelrigg released a recording of Bach's Art of the Fugue played on two harpsichords.
 This is available at www.theartofthefugue.com and at normal retail outlets.
 His most recent recording prior to that—harpsichord music of Sweelinck—was released on the Centaur label in 2006, and is available through normal retail outlets or at www.centaurrecords.com.

-Gavin is also an active continuo player and is a member of the chamber ensemble Col Legno, and of The Practitioners of Musick, among others.
+Gavin is also an active continuo player and has been a member of the chamber ensemble Col Legno, and of The Practitioners of Musick, and the Princeton Baroque Ensemble, among others.
 He also writes a monthly column about organ and harpsichord pedagogy for the organ journal THE DIAPASON.
 He is a 1979 graduate of Princeton University, where he majored in history, specializing in the medieval period.
-He also has a Master of Music degree in Organ Performance from Westminster Choir College, where he studied with Prof. Eugene Roan., and where one of his two degree recitals was The Art of the Fugue, played on Westminster’s Fisk organ.
+He also has a Master of Music degree in Organ Performance from Westminster Choir College, where he studied with Prof. Eugene Roan, and where one of his two degree recitals was The Art of the Fugue, played on Westminster’s Fisk organ.
 His other principal organ teacher was Paul Jordan.
 Gavin also studied piano with Paul Klein, Lois Lounsbury, and Lillian Silva, and conducting with Otto-Werner Mueller and Jahja Ling.